What You Need to Know About Sleep Apnea

 Sleep apnea is a health disorder that affects millions of Americans.
 More often than not, a person is unaware that one is suffering from it.
-It has been said that up to 90 percent of people with the disorder are undiagnosed.
-It is characterized by breath pauses while sleeping that can last for 20 to 30 seconds.
+Studies show that up to 90 percent of people with the disorder are undiagnosed.
+Sleep apnea is characterized by breath pauses during sleep that can last for 20 to 30 seconds.
 Several indicators of sleep apnea are choking, snoring, snorting, and teeth grinding.
-That’s why is often the person sleeping with someone suffering from it who notice the condition first.
+That is why it is often the sufferer’s partner who notices the condition first.

 Types of Sleep Apnea